pgebal/pgebal.github.io/_posts/articles/2017-08-31-hdfsStream.markdown

 {% endhighlight %}
 After creating the *Source*, we connect it to a *Flow* using *.via* method.
 *Framing.delimiter* flow buffers read bytes and chunks them into frames using a specific byte-sequence to mark frame boundaries.
-In our case that special byte-sequence is the end of line character.
+In our case that special sequence is the end of line character.
-If there is no delimiter in a block of *maximumFrameLength*, stream fails.
+If there are no delimiters in a block of *maximumFrameLength*, stream fails.
 *Framing.delimiter* flow produces *ByteStrings*, which need to be mapped to utf-8 strings to make them human readable.
-Finally we connect our *Flow* to a Sink that prints each input element and run it using *.runWith*.
+Finally we connect our *Flow* to a *Sink* that prints each input element and run it using *.runWith*.
+That's how Akka Streams rolls with your big files.
 {: .text-justify}

-There is a full example on my [github][hdfs-stream-github]
+Check out a full example on my [github][hdfs-stream-github]

 [akka-streams-intro]: http://doc.akka.io/docs/akka/2.5.3/scala/stream/stream-introduction.html